olajohn-ajiboye/blog/content/post/es6-module-system.md

 ---
 title: "Part 4 - ES6 Module System"
 author: "Ola John"
-tags: ["ES6", "beginner", "coding"]
+tags: ["ES6", "Beginner", "Coding", "Javascript"]
 date: 2019-06-06T21:59:11+03:00
 draft: false
 ---
+### ES6 Module system :smiley:

-ES6 modules are one of the more critically important concept you will come across in every React program.
+ES6 modules are one of the more critically important concepts you will come across in every React program.
 I will not delve in-depth as to why the module patterns is important.
 You can read more about that [here](https://exploringjs.com/es6/ch_modules.html), [here](https://www.freecodecamp.org/news/how-to-use-es6-modules-and-why-theyre-important-a9b20b480773/) and [here](https://www.sitepoint.com/understanding-es6-modules/).
 Instead I will provide a quick overview of what they are and how to quickly get started with them.

 <!--more-->

-### ES6 Module system :smiley:

-ES6 modules are one of the more critically important concept you will come across in every React program.
-I will not delve in-depth as to why the module patterns is important.
-You can read more about that [here](https://exploringjs.com/es6/ch_modules.html), [here](https://www.freecodecamp.org/news/how-to-use-es6-modules-and-why-theyre-important-a9b20b480773/) and [here](https://www.sitepoint.com/understanding-es6-modules/).
  Instead I will provide a quick overview of what they are and how to quickly get started with them.

 * **What are ``ES6 Modules`` ?**

 > The word **"modules"** refers to a small units of independent reusable code.
-They are foundation of many design patterns and are neccesary to build any substantially complex application.
+They are the foundation of many design patterns and are necessary to build any substantially complex application.

-Let's look at buiding a computer for example, it is consisted of several parts, but you could just assemble each part without worrying about the engineering complexities behind each components or having to create your own components everytime.
-As Software Engineers we usually have to re-use codes either written by others or by ourselves without having to re-invent the wheel all the time.
+Let's look at building a computer for example, it consists of several parts, but you could just assemble each part without worrying about the engineering complexities behind each component or having to create your own components everytime.
+As Software Engineers we usually have to re-use codes either written by others or by ourselves without having to reinvent the wheel all the time.

 * **Creating and Exporting Modules**